Di-Diana-AJ-1103/internet-speed-test/README.md

 - Download speed (Mbps)
 - Upload speed (Mbps)

-The script is packaged into a `.exe` executable file using PyInstaller, and CI/CD automation is set up with GitHub Actions to build and release new versions automatically.
+The script is packaged into a `.exe` executable file using PyInstaller.
+CI/CD automation is set up with GitHub Actions to build and release new versions automatically.

 ## Features